 When designing prompts make them generic and different from the Entity names.
 For example, use "Search" instead of "Search name or department".

 Sample Data and business logic

-If you are creating Screen Templates specific to some use cases and you know the data model, it makes sense to implement business logic.
-Otherwise, target simple logic that works in many cases.
+If you are creating Screen Templates specific to cases where you know the data model, it makes sense to implement business logic.
+Otherwise, target simpler logic that works in generic use cases.

-If you want to protect variables from Data Replacement in, for example, counters, isolated Widgets, search implementations, use local variables with names different than Entity Attributes.
+If you want to protect variables from Data Replacement in, for example, counters, isolated Widgets, search implementations, use local variables with names different from Entity Attributes.

 References and copied content

 You should create a module to centralize your generic logic and reference the elements from it in the Custom Screens Template Module.
-That way only the references are added to the target module.
+That way the platform adds only the references to the target module.
 If you make logic local to the Custom Screen Template module, the developers end up with duplicated content in the target module.